 What is Volatility Smile?

 A volatility smile is a graphical shape that comes about from plotting the implied volatility and strike price of a bunch of contracts.
 These contracts all have the same underlying asset and expiration date.
 When an underlying asset moves far from out-of-the-money to in-the-money or vice versa, its implied volatility first declines.
-It thereafter reaches a low at an at-the-money point and then rises.
+It thereafter reaches a low at the at-the-money point and then rises.

 Due to this phenomenon, the shape seems like a smile.
-An options contract witnesses the lowest implied volatility when it is at the money; i.e. the underlying asset’s strike price and market value are similar.
+An options contract witnesses the lowest implied volatility when it is at the money; i.e. the underlying asset’s strike price and market value is similar.